dilippuri/PageRank/README.md

 *********************************************
 Implementation:
 *********************************************
-	In this section we will discuss about the implementation procedure that we followed in environment we worked.
+	In this section we will discuss about the implementation procedure that we followed in the environment we worked.
 		• For implementation of PageRank we are using LAMP and GNU Octave.
 		• We are storing pages, related keywords and corresponding outlinks.
 		• It will take keywords from query and find related pages then fetch pageid and outlinks.